What's the significance of a fundal height measurement?

 Fundal height is generally defined as the distance from the pubic bone to the top of the uterus measured in centimeters.
-After the first 16 weeks of pregnancy, your fundal height measurement often matches the number of weeks you've been pregnant.
+After 20 weeks of pregnancy, your fundal height measurement often matches the number of weeks you've been pregnant.
 For example, if you're 27 weeks pregnant, your health care provider would expect your fundal height to be about 27 centimeters.

 - Are carrying twins or other multiples